Residential Roofing Material

-We will go over the answers to these questions which will help you determine the best residential roofing material for your home.
-There are a lot of options for roofing materials available.
-Here are some of the most popular roofing applications.
+Answers to these questions will help you determine the best residential roofing material for your home.

 The most common residential roofing material used in the United States are asphalt shingles which are popular because they are economical and easy to install and maintain.
 These shingles can be reinforced with fiberglass or organic materials (cellulose) without changing the appearance of the shingle.